grafana/mimir/docs/sources/configuration/arguments.md

 - `-querier.max-concurrent`

   The maximum number of top-level PromQL queries that will execute at the same time, per querier process.
-  If using the query frontend, this should be set to at least (`-querier.worker-parallelism` \* number of query frontend replicas).
-Otherwise queries may queue in the queriers and not the frontend, which will affect QoS.
-Alternatively, consider using `-querier.worker-match-max-concurrent` to force worker parallelism to match `-querier.max-concurrent`.
+  If using the query-frontend or query-scheduler, this also set the number of query execution workers (running inside the a querier process) which will connect respectively to the query-frontend or query-scheduler.

 - `-querier.timeout`